jrijn/streamlineR/README.md

 ## Publish-ready theme

-The function "publish" is a customized ggplot theme based on the "pubr" package.
-It also includes colorblind-safe color palettes.
+The function "publish" is a customized ggplot theme based on the "ggpubr" package.
+It also includes colorblind-safe color palettes, and is very easy to use:

-It's super easy to use!

 ```{r}
 ggplot(iris, aes(Sepal.Length, Sepal.Width, color = Species)) +